Ritual vs. Perelel: Which Prenatals Come Out On Top?

 In partnership with Ritual.
 Editor’s Note: We only select and work with partners that meet our quality standards, so you can rest assured we only endorse products we believe in.

 When I first found out I was pregnant in January, I was quickly overwhelmed by the number of decisions and lifestyle changes I had to make (not to mention coming to terms with a rapidly changing body).
-One of my first pregnancy-related homework assignments from my doctor was to start taking a prenatal vitamin, and the extensive list of options immediately brought a new wave of overwhelm.
+One of my first pregnancy-related homework assignments from my doctor was to start taking a prenatal multivitamin, and the extensive list of options immediately brought a new wave of overwhelm.

-Off the bat, the two brands have notably different prenatal offerings.
-Ritual has a single prenatal vitamin meant to be taken throughout pregnancy.
-Perelel offers uniquely formulated products for each trimester, as well as for pre-conception and postpartum.
-This is because the needs of both mom and baby evolve over 40 weeks.
-For example, nausea is common during the first trimester, and by the third trimester, baby’s bones are developing and mom needs to prepare for birth with nutrients like calcium and magnesium to ease muscle cramping.
+Perelel, on the other hand, offers uniquely formulated products for each trimester.
+Their point of view is that the needs of both mom and baby evolve over 40 weeks.
+For example, nausea is common during the first trimester; by the third trimester, baby’s bones are developing and mom needs to prepare for birth with nutrients like calcium and magnesium to ease muscle cramping.

 I’m now well over halfway through my pregnancy and have put both products to the test.
-Here’s what you need to know about Ritual and Perelel prenatal vitamins, and how to choose the right brand for you.
+Here’s what you need to know about Ritual and Perelel prenatal multivitamins, and how to choose the right brand for you.

 Ingredients